 Cumulative Layout Shift (CLS), sometimes known as jank, is a measurement of how much elements move due to late-rendered content.
 You can think of it as a measurement of layout instability.
-It has become a common problem for many websites due to third-party scripts and tag management and its one of the new Web Vital metrics.
+It has become a common problem for many websites due to third-party scripts and tag management and its one of the new Core Web Vital metrics.

 Layout instability occurs when DOM elements shift around due to dynamically rendered content.
 Here’s an example anyone who’s ever used the mobile web can relate to: